Matt Martians is the Funk Whisperer of Right Now

 What ended up happening was we just ended up making an Internet album by accident.
 We called ourselves The Internet as a joke.
 It just became something that stuck because we kept saying it: "We're The Internet."
 And it snowballed; we just kept making albums.
 We have another opportunity to make another album, why not?
 It was almost like a "why not" situation because a lot of people kill for the opportunity to put out albums on that level.
 We pretty much stumbled into it.

 Did you set out to do something different than "Odd Future" with The Internet, or did it just happen?

 I did set out to do something different.
-I realized Syd was different, period.
+I realised Syd was different, period.
 Syd is one of the most independent people I know, period.
 Like she's not gonna wait too long for you to do something for her.
 She's not gonna tell you, she's going to do it.

 That's often how women have to be.

 Yeah, it is.
 And to me, I feel like that's why our band works because we do have a woman at the lead.
 So we trust that it's not necessarily an ego behind that.
 With males, if a male's the lead, he's trying to tell you what to do.
 Especially with all of us growing up with black mothers and black women, it's a certain respect we have for Syd that's sort of reminiscent of our mothers and our aunts and our sisters.

 Our band is really deeply rooted.
 Odd Future, to me, we were people who had similar interests.
 We were kind of friends at the moment, then when the moment was over, we became real friends.
 It's weird.
 Whereas The Internet, we were real friends before and the Internet was just like a branch off of our friendship, not necessarily the meat and bones of it.
 I think that's why we're able to keep doing this, because we don't place so much pressure on the Internet.
 It's like we're friends and that's what we do.
 It's not necessarily who we are.